 Eye makeup should not be worn for 24 hours, again to guard against infection.
 After this time, you can wear brand new makeup just out of the package.
 Mascara and eyeliner accumulate germs so your current makeup could cause an infection.
 After the first week, you can resume using your current makeup.

 Keeping your blood pressure even helps the eye heal so do not exercise for at least 48 hours.
 After this period you may resume any exercise that does not involve lifting heavy objects.
-Check with Dr. Maloney if you are uncertain when to begin a certain type of exercise or activity.
+Check with one of the doctors if you are uncertain when to begin a certain type of exercise or activity.